Fawn Hall: Early life

-Born in Annandale, Virginia, in 1959, Hall graduated from Annandale High School in 1977.
-She began working part-time in a clerical position for the United States Navy, beginning in January 1976 while she was in VGA high school.
+Born in Annandale, Virginia, Hall graduated from Annandale High School in 1977.
+She began working part-time in a clerical position for the United States Navy, beginning in January 1976 while she was in high school.
 After graduating, she began working full-time for the Navy at the Pentagon.
+In 1987, Hall lived in Annandale, with her mother and stepfather.